muesli/toktok/README.md

 toktok
 ======

-Human-friendly token generator.
+A human-friendly token generator

-Creates tokens which avoid characters that can be easily misinterpreted, like '1' and 'I' or '8' and 'B'.
+Creates tokens which avoid characters that can be easily misinterpreted, like '1' and 'I' or '8' and 'B', as well as repeated characters within the token.
 It also compares newly generated tokens to all previously generated ones and guarantees a safety distance between the tokens, so they become resilient to typos or other human entry errors.

 ## Installation